eetumartola/ue-python-harness/README.md

 You also need to enable remote Python execution in your Unreal Editor settings (Project Settings -> Plugins -> Python -> Enable Remote Execution)

+You need to have Unreal Editor running for this skill to work.

 Hint: Also pointing your agent to the Unreal source code will give you a double whammy of goodness.